diamonddelt/aws-solutions-architect-associate-prep/ec2/notes.md

 `Spread Placement Group` - a grouping of EC2 instances which are intentionally `placed on different pieces of underlying hardware/infrastructure (on purpose)`.
 They `can span multiple availability zones`.
 The primary usecase is for applications which have a small number of critical instances that `should, for whatever reason, not be deployed on the same underlying hardware`.

+## Creating an Autoscaling Group

+1. Create a launch configuration - similar process to creating an EC2 instance, but this doesn't spin up anything initially
+2. In the launch configuration, specify the group size (number of instances to start with), and the subnets to scale up or down in.
+By default, autoscaling with spread instances out evenly across all provided AZs
+3. You can modify the `Health Check grace period`, `instance protection` settings, or tell the `autoscaling group to receive ELB traffic` in `Advanced Details`
+4. Create an autoscaling group and specify the policies to scale between `minimum and maximum instance sizes`, as well as the `warm up time` and the `CloudWatch Alarm which, when triggered, signals the scale up or down action`
+5. Configure notification groups to send scale action notifications via `SNS`

 ## Key Exam Terms

 - `On Demand` - you pay a fixed rate by the hour or by the second, with no commitment